GLOSSARY @F-L-O-W

 values and motives

-are moved to want and what we value as bad we are moved to
+as good we are moved to want and what we value as bad we are moved to

 avoid.
-And the reverse is equally true: What we are moved
+And the reverse is equally true: What we are moved to want we

-to want we value as good, what we are moved to avoid we
+value as good, what we are moved to avoid we value as bad.
+(B.) Values

-means-values.
-Our ends we value for their own sake, not
+can be ends-values or means-values.
+Our ends we value for their own

-means we use because they help us achieve our ends.
+we use because they help us achieve our ends.
+Sometimes the same thing

-Sometimes the same thing can be seen at one time as an
+can be seen at one time as an ends-value and at other times as a

-motivating values contribute to the forming of our
+means-value.
+(C.) Our motivating values contribute to the forming of our

-personalities in at least three dimensions: Attention: We
+personalities in at least three dimensions: Attention: We naturally turn

-naturally turn our attention to the things we value.
+our attention to the things we value.
+Cognition: We interpret the world

-of our values.
-Behavior: We behave in ways that accord
+we experience in terms of our values.
+Behavior: We behave in ways that

-with or bring us what we value.
+accord with or bring us what we value.
 See: Motivational Density,

-Motivational Sensitivity, Reiss Profile, Value-Based
+Motivational Sensitivity, Reiss Profile, Value-Based Happiness.

 value-based happiness

-– this is a term developed by psychologist, Steven Reiss,
+– this is a term developed by psychologist, Steven Reiss, to describe

-to describe the most sustainable form of happiness.
+the most sustainable form of happiness.
+Value-based happiness and the

-an indirect consequence of the satisfaction of an
+pleasure that attends it is an indirect consequence of the satisfaction

-individual’s particular profile of primary motivating
+of an individual’s particular profile of primary motivating values.

-Reiss contrasts it with the less comprehensive and stable
+Reiss contrasts it with the less comprehensive and stable happiness

-happiness arising from pleasure alone, a feel-good
+arising from pleasure alone, a feel-good happiness.
+See: Motivational

-Sensitivity, Reiss Profile, Values and Motives
+Density, Motivational Sensitivity, Reiss Profile, Values and Motives

 variance

-– variability of scores in relation to their average
+– variability of scores in relation to their average (mean) value in

-VIA signature
+VIA signature strengths=character strengths

-– talents you enjoy using, things you’re good and
+– talents you enjoy using, things you’re good and feel good using.

-feel good using.
-Generally, the skills you’re using when
+Generally, the skills you’re using when you enter Flow.
+Find them and

-you enter Flow.
-Find them and assess yours at Authentic
+assess yours at Authentic Happiness.

 [ W ]